 So don't be shy, go get some spices, let your creativity flow and make your own homemade beef seasoning.
 It is so worth it!

-If you like this Homemade Beef Seasoning recipe, please give it a 5-star rating below!
+If you like this Homemade Meat Seasoning recipe, please give it a 5-star rating below!

 Homemade Beef Seasoning

 - 1 ½ tablespoons sea salt (fine ground)